dezzak/lmld-constitution/constitution.md

 Most changes would conflict with the Federal Constitution and with the Political Parties, Elections and Referendums Act 2000.

 In 10.5 the Local Party may wish to provide for a Special General Meeting to be held reasonably soon after the financial year-end on 31st December to consider the annual accounts.
 In that event at the end of this paragraph a date should be inserted, for example 28th February or 31st March.
-The reference to the accounts being approved by the AGM in 7.2(b) should then be deleted, but not the references to a Treasurer’s report and budget.
-Where Local Party accounts are required to be submitted to the Electoral Commission and published, where the Local Party’s gross income or total expenditure is over £25,000, early approval of the Accounts by a Special General Meeting is recommended.
+The reference to the accounts being approved by the AGM in 7.2(b) should then be deleted, but not the references to a Treasurer's report and budget.
+Where Local Party accounts are required to be submitted to the Electoral Commission and published, where the Local Party's gross income or total expenditure is over £25,000, early approval of the Accounts by a Special General Meeting is recommended.

 The officers whose signatures are required to draw money might be specified more precisely in 10.7, especially if extra officers have been created.
 No bank account should be operated on a single signature or by two members of the same family.

 11. Constitution and Interpretation

 None of the points in this section should be omitted.
-Most changes would conflict with the Federal Constitution and rules made to ensure the Party’s compliance with the Political Parties, Elections & Referendums Act 2000.
+Most changes would conflict with the Federal Constitution and rules made to ensure the Party's compliance with the Political Parties, Elections & Referendums Act 2000.